 Travelling down the main road towards St Lawrence you will come to the lower village which was a small fishing hamlet until the 19th Century.
 This part of Niton flourished due to the popularity of Ventnor as a health resort and many Mansions and holiday cottages were built here.
 There is a pub at the Undercliff called the Buddle Inn.
 It has a stream running through the garden and a splendid view overlooking the sea.
 Opposite are steps leading down to Castle Cove with its history of smugglers and ghosts.

-St Catherines Lighthouse Further along Undercliffe Road in a Westerly direction you will come to a lane leading to St Catherine's point and Lighthouse.
+St Catherines Lighthouse Further along Undercliff Road in a Westerly direction you will come to a lane leading to St Catherine's point and Lighthouse.
 At the lane end is a car park from where you can walk over a beautiful area of undulating countryside, an area popular with birdwatchers and walkers alike.
 This is the most southerly point on the Island.
-So Niton, although small, has much to offer - with its occasional thatched cottages it nestles in the downs offering many scenic walks.
+So Niton, although small, has much to offer.
+Much of the original village charm has been preserved and Niton is an ideal base for many scenic walks.

 Previous Towns Index Next